 #7.
 Krylon K01305 Gallery Series Artist and Clear Coatings Aerosol – Best for UV-Resistant

-The best feature about the paint is that it offers the best protection from the elements with its UV-resistant formula and durable gloss coating.
+The best feature of the paint is that it offers the best protection from the elements with its UV-resistant formula and durable gloss coating.
 You can be sure to expect a moisture-resistant, smudge-proof, glossy finish, that has little to no chance of peeling.
 With its acrylic enamel component, which serves as a synthetic binding agent, it can stick easily on plastic surfaces and last longer than most products.
-It is formulated with fast-evaporating solvents that ensure a fast dry to touch time.
+It is formulated with fast-evaporating solvents that ensure a fast dry-to-touch time.

 |Dry to touch in 15 minutes|

 The all-in-one gloss spray from Krylon is, by far, the most adhesive on our list.
 It sticks easily on most plastic surfaces, even the toughest ones.
 This feature is great, except that it reduces the flexibility of the plastic. while working as both primer and paint.
 Although this brand offers other finishes and sheens for indoors and out, gloss is the most suitable for plastic.

 The spray nozzle is comfortable for any user and reduces finger fatigue while allowing for any-angle continuous spraying.